How to Make a Bassline in FL Studio

 Step 5: Tighten the low end

 Bass should usually be centred (mono) in the low frequencies so it stays solid on all speakers.
 A touch of compression evens out the level so every note reads clearly.
 Check the result on different systems if you can; small speakers reveal whether your sub is actually translating.
+For a full breakdown of bass tone and level, see how to mix bass.

 Related FL Studio guides